 Reflection: Finally, one of the most crucial elements of an inclusive classroom is opportunities for reflection.
 When we ask students to reflect on their learning, we’re helping them develop an awareness of their learning profiles, or as I like to say, we’re allowing students to “go meta” on their classroom experiences.
 Reflection is just as powerful for us teachers as well.
 When we take time each day to reflect upon how we taught, what went well, and what needs work, we sharpen our own tools for ensuring learning experiences are inclusive and equitable.<

-Using a FAIR² framework keeps me honest and accountable in my work, ensures that I’m not only creating curriculum that’s content and skills driven, but that I’m using these crucial elements as the essential adhesive that holds my classes together–and allowing my students to access the world with compassion and care.
+Using a FAIR² framework keeps me honest and accountable in my work, ensures that I’m not only creating a curriculum that’s content and skills driven but that I’m using these crucial elements as the essential adhesive that holds my classes together–and allowing my students to access the world with compassion and care.

 What frameworks work best for you?
 What are the strategies and habits you use to create and foster inclusive classrooms?

 Lori Cohen: Lori Cohen is the Dean of Faculty at the Bay School of San Francisco.
 Prior to her current position, Lori taught Humanities, Literature, and Religion/Philosophy at Bay for many years.
 Lori also coordinates Teacher Development seminars, in-house professional development, for Bay faculty and has begun a Teaching Fellows program that will be entering its third year.
 This will be Lori’s fifth year as a co-facilitator/teacher leader in Teaching Foundations, a program that brings her joy and professional rejuvenation.